 Well-meaning friends and family members (as well as numerous positive-thinking-oriented self-help books) tend to provide us with advice and "useful" tips such as:

 If you have already tried those, you know that they don't work.
-And if you are at the stage where you are considering trying them, let me save your time and spare you from disappointment.
-Instead, please read on, to learn some evidence-based strategies to deal with anxiety.
+And if you are at the stage where you are considering trying them, let me save you time and spare you from disappointment.
+Instead, please read on.
+In Part 4 you will learn some evidence-based strategies to deal with anxiety.